theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 Over the last week, I saw protests everywhere.
 Most groups (not WhatsApp groups) that I am part of had a discussion about the _Citizenship (Amendment) Act_ going.
 I even surprised some that I was taking the stand I was, given my track record of having ideas contrary to the ruling party's.
 I find it difficult to explain to people that having rational thoughts is all I do.

 Let me get to the point: The <span class='small-caps'>CAA</span> is not about throwing people out.
-Yet.
-Not until we know what the other beast, the <span class='small-caps'>NRC</span> is going to be like.
+At all.
+The <span class='small-caps'>NRC</span> is a different issue.
 Like always, you are free to disagree.
 Start a healthy discussion, though.
 If you know me personally, you have my number already.

 - TOC
 {:toc}